sergioclemente/WorkoutPlanner/README.md

 # Known Bugs
 * server should log status and error more cleanly. this includes emails as well
-* Fix bug with TSS/IF calculation

 # Feature requests
-* the url generation wt=...&tp=...&ftp=...
-* Initial link with url parameters should override local storage, specially for new users
 * Add average speed as a profile entity
 * Extract speed estimation (consider weight, altitude and drag coefficient)
 * Refactor getMRCFile into a visitor